wonke1/COMP2110-webapp-project/REPORT.md

 ### Liam Webb

 ### Mohammad Hassouneh
 I chose to develop a weather widget which adjusts its information according to the location of the user (after asking for permission) so I could test my skills by attempting to integrate two separate APIs and making sure they work seamlessly together.
 I also wanted to produce something as unique and aesthetically pleasing as possible, challenging my CSS skills and my understanding of DOM’s.
 For example, once I completed the base weather app, I wanted to change specific parts of it after rendering the app but discovered that I could not access any classes or IDs through usual means.
 I had to learn how to monitor conditions AFTER the app's shadow DOM rendered through the updated() lifecycle method, and gained a massive amount of understanding on how a ShadowDOM interacts with the RealDOM.
 After many attempts to alter shadowDOM components through a `selectElementbyID`, I discovered that in order to target the shadowDOM, I had to use `this.shadowRoot.querySelector()`.
 After discovering that more issues appeared, such as when adding an `eventListener()` to the shadowDOM, it must be in the correct place unlike RealDOM `eventListener()`’s which are fairly flexible and lenient on placement.
 The CSS design for my widget was mostly transferred over from part 1 of this assignment, my web portal design, providing an aesthetic appearance.
+I attempted to incorporate a button to switch temperature units between fahrenheit and celsius to increase user friendliness, however it proved too taxing and would have required more time than it was worth to implement.